 Strahan was a vocal and visible leader among the athletic community in the aftermath of the World Trade Center tragedy.
 As the player representative for the Giants, Strahan led the charge in calling for the league to cancel their games following the event, and was also instrumental in the decision of the NFL Players Association for all NFL Players to donate one week’s pay to charity.

 Born in Houston, TX, Strahan spent most of his youth in Germany where his father Gene was stationed in the U.S. Army before retiring in 1985 to enter private business there.
 Strahan returned to the U.S. for a portion of high school and was soon recruited to play football at Texas Southern University.
 As a senior at Texas Southern, Strahan was selected first team All-America by the Associated Press when he recorded 62 tackles with a school-record 19 quarterback sacks and 32 tackles totaling 142 yards in losses.

-Strahan currently resides in Los Angeles, CA, and has recently announced his engagement to Nicole Mitchell Murphy.
+Strahan currently resides in Los Angeles, CA.